+- check-in with your instructor regularly;

-- check-in at least once a week; - participate in all discussions-the first reply each week is due on Wednesday; - complete assignments due Sunday nights; - connect in ahead of time if you are going to be disconnected from the course for more than 5 days.
+- complete assignments due Sunday evenings;

+- check in ahead of time if you are going to be disconnected from the course for more than 5 days.

 While some courses are self-paced, this course follows a weekly schedule.
-Each week you will interact with your instructor and complete a series of quizzes and assignments.
+Each week you will interact with your instructor and the course, and complete a series of quizzes and assignments.
 The weekly schedule allows us to learn from one another, and it keeps everyone on a path toward our learning goals.